jamesWalker55/qmul-final-project-report/src/report.md

 ## File Management

-File management is the process of storing, retrieving, and manipulating files on a computer system.
-It is a fundamental part of using a computer, and is necessary for many tasks such as creating documents, downloading files from the internet, and storing photographs
+File management can be defined as the process of storing, retrieving and manipulating files on a computer system.
+This includes tasks such as creating, copying, moving and deleting files.
+File management is a fundamental task for users when using computers.

-File management is a fundamental task which all computer users have to perform.
-This is because all computer users have to store, organise, and retrieve files on their computer.
-File management is a time-consuming task, and one that people often find difficult to do effectively.
+Most modern operating systems use directory trees to store data within files.
+A directory tree is a hierarchical structure in which each node represents either a file or folder.
+In this type of structure, filenames are used to uniquely identify each file within the system.
+Users can create directories or folders to group together related files.

+While current methods for managing digital files are adequate for small workloads, they can become less effective with larger file collections.
+With larger collections, file hierarchies tend to have deeper structures [@henderson2009empirical].
+This lead to file name duplication [@henderson2011document], and longer times spent to retrieve files [@bergman2010effect].
+Large hierarchies also require the user to make many navigational decisions with many subdirectories per directory [@hicks-2008-organizing].

 ## Tags